 Investigations of Pediatric Intestinal Malrotation

 Simple laboratory tests can be used according to the presentation, but they are not used for final diagnosis.
-CBC with differential, stool guaiac and hemoglobin are helpful in general assessment.
+CBC with differential, stool guaiac and hemoglobin are helpful in the general assessment.

 The first imaging modality of choice is plain abdominal radiographs.
 It is used in stable patients to exclude intestinal perforation and pneumoperitoneum.
 The gasless abdomen is common in infants with volvulus.
-Double bubble sign indicated duodenal obstruction while passage of a nasogastric tube to the abnormal position of the duodenum is diagnostic.
+Double bubble sign indicated duodenal obstruction while the passage of a nasogastric tube to the abnormal position of the duodenum is diagnostic.